-Because these are Christmas balls, I didn’t a top coat to protect from dusting.
-I dust with a dry mirofiber cloth.
-However, if you dust with water or a cleaner, I highly recommend adding two coats of polyurathane for protection.
+Because these are Christmas balls, I didn’t a topcoat to protect from dusting.
+I dust with a dry microfiber cloth.
+However, if you dust with water or a cleaner, I highly recommend adding two coats of polyurethane for protection.
 Because if anything wet hits the wax it will come of the Christmas balls you worked hard to make.

 So, I would love for you to follow Cloches & Lavender so you never miss a craft, recipe or decorating inspiration.

-By the way, if you are interested in any of the products I used to make these ornamnets, simply click on a picture below.
+By the way, if you are interested in any of the products, I used to make these ornaments, simply click on a picture below.
 It will take you directly to the product.
 I also keep budget in mind and shop for the best prices for my followers.